Geometry Error Analysis of a parametric mapping for Higher Order Unfitted Space-Time Methods: Global space-time mappings

-\end{lemma} Further note that the extension can be applied to polynomials in space as well as non-polynomials $w$.
-(The former is the case w.r.t $\ThehG$, the latter w.r.t $\PsiG$) If the argument $w$ is a spatial polynomial, $\mathcal{E}^{\partial \OG} w$ will be one as well (c.f. \cite[Lemma 3.9]{LR_IMAJNA_2018} for details).
+\end{lemma} The extension can be applied to any continuous, piecewise (sufficiently) smooth function $w$.
+If the argument $w$ is piecewise (spatial) polynomial, $\mathcal{E}^{\partial \OG} w$ will be as well, cf. \cite[Lemma 3.9]{LR_IMAJNA_2018}.
+Applying the $\mathcal{E}^{\partial \OG}$ to the mapping $\PsiG$, we define for $t \in \In{n}$